 Step Two: Allow Yourself To Grieve

 A big part of knowing how to get over a breakup is to acknowledge the loss.
-Instead of wondering if you made a mistake, or ruminating over what was said during the breakup, or even wishing things were different between the two of you, just book out time in your calendar to grieve and mourn the loss.
+Instead of wondering if you made a mistake, ruminating over what was said during the breakup, or even wishing things were different between the two of you, just book time in your calendar to grieve and mourn the loss.

 Obsessing over the details of the relationship and the breakup will only keep you stuck.
 You won’t be able to move on because your brain is looking for a solution to your pain.
 There is no logical solution to your heartbreak or why the relationship ended.

-Just like not getting a job you had really wanted, a breakup is just another loss.
+Just like not getting a job you really wanted, a breakup is just another loss.
 Remind your brain that you’ve been through other losses and recovered.
 The pain you are feeling is a natural response.

 Grief is a natural response to a loss.
 You had hope that this relationship would last.
 It is appropriate to mourn the loss of the life you thought you had, and now your life is changing, and you are moving in a new direction.